 The dentist has asked you a bunch of questions, now it is time for you to ask some questions since you are also interviewing the dentist office as well.
 Think of a few questions that will better inform you about the environment at the dentist office and the colleagues you will work with.
 Asking smart questions will show that you did research about the dentist’s office and you came prepared.

-Q1: What type of patients do you help in the dentist’s office?
+Question 1: What type of patients do you help in the dentist’s office?

 This will help you better understand the clientele of the dentist’s office and whether you are working with adults and/or kids.

-Q2: How long has the average dental assistant worked for you?
+Question 2: How long has the average dental assistant worked for you?

 This will let you know if something is wrong at the dentist’s office, if dental assistants aren’t willing to stay for a long period of time.
 Use this question to show the dentist that you are committed to the dental office and want to work there for a substantial amount of time.
 Employers don’t want to train new employees only to have them leave for another position.

-Q3: What do you think the most valuable skill for a dental assistant is, and why?
+Question 3: What do you think the most valuable skill for a dental assistant is, and why?

 Wait for the dentist to tell you what they are looking for and then confirm that you are the right person to be the dental assistant by reiterating the skills back to them with examples.

+Did learning about medical assisting questions and answers interest you?
 Ready to become a dental assistant?
 Daymar College’s Dental Assisting program is designed to prepare you to assist a dentist in the delivery of dental treatment, performing a wide range of chairside, office and laboratory duties as part of a dental team.
 The Daymar College dental assisting program provides the opportunity to gain the skills to pursue a career as a Registered Dental Assistant in the state of Tennessee.